Ida Maud Cannon: Career

 In 1918 she was one of the founders of the American Association of Hospital Social Workers, and was president of the organization for two terms.
 In 1932, she was president of the Massachusetts Conference of Social Work; also in the 1930s, she served on the Massachusetts State Commission to Study Health Laws, and attended the White House Conference on Child Health and Protection.
 During World War II she was an advisor to the Massachusetts State Department of Public Health.
 She also worked with the Cambridge Anti-Tuberculosis Association and the Boston Society for the Relief & Control of Tuberculosis, and was a trustee of the Massachusetts State Infirmary at Tewksbury.
 She held honorary doctorates from the University of New Hampshire and Boston University.
-Harriett M. Bartlett, "Ida M. Cannon: Pioneer in Medical Social Work" Social Service Review 49(2)(June 1975): 208-229.
 In 1958, the Massachusetts Public Health Association presented the Lemuel Shattuck Award to Cannon, in recognition of her lifetime of service.

 Cannon retired in 1945.
-In retirement, she wrote On the Social Frontier of Medicine: Pioneering in Medical Social Service (1952), and Some Highlights of Fifty Years: Massachusetts Conference of Social Work, 1903-1953 (1953).
+In retirement, she wrote On the Social Frontier of Medicine: Pioneering in Medical Social Service (1952), and Some Highlights of Fifty Years: Massachusetts Conference of Social Work, 1903–1953 (1953).

 Personal life and legacy

 Cannon and her sister Bernice lived in their brother's household in Cambridge, Massachusetts.
 Walter Bradford Cannon, was a noted physiologist at Harvard Medical School, and his wife was a novelist, Cornelia James Cannon.
-Through them, Ida Maud Cannon was the aunt of medical researcher Bradford Cannon and of writer and artist Marian Cannon Schlesinger, and great-aunt of Marian's children, including author Stephen Schlesinger and artist Christina Schlesinger.
+Through them, Ida Maud Cannon was the aunt of medical researcher Bradford Cannon; Wilma Cannon Fairbank, a scholar of Asian art; and of writer and artist Marian Cannon Schlesinger, and great-aunt of Marian's children, including author Stephen Schlesinger and artist Christina Schlesinger.
 Cannon moved into a nursing home in 1957, and died in 1960, aged 83 years, in Watertown, Massachusetts.

 Papers pertaining to Ida Cannon's life and work are in the Cannon Family Papers, Schlesinger Library, Radcliffe Institute and the Richard Clarke Cabot Papers, Harvard University Archives.
 There are also Ida Cannon papers at the Massachusetts General Hospital.
 Since 1971, the Ida M. Cannon Award has been given annually by the American Hospital Association's Society for Social Work Leadership in Health Care.
 The School of Social Work at the University of Pittsburgh has a Cannon Fellowship Program named for Ida M. Cannon.